BlueAndi/vscp-arduino/README.md

 ##FAQ

+### How to install it?

+Follow the following installation instruction for libraries here: https://www.arduino.cc/en/Guide/Libraries#toc5

 ### Where to find all the VSCP class defines and their corresponding types?

 You will find the class defines here: